 To make the crust, use a whisk to combine the egg, olive oil, basil, oregano, baking powder and salt in a medium bowl.
 Add the almond flour.
 Use a fork to combine (because the whisk will get clogged).
 Then use your hands to form into a ball.
 It shouldn't be crumbly or too sticky.

 Lay ball on one sheet of parchment paper on a table.
 Cover with another sheet of parchment paper.
 Roll out with rolling pin until dough is 1/8 inch thick.
 Try not to make it too thin at the edges.
 Remove the top parchment.
 Lay the bottom parchment and crust on a cookie baking sheet.
 If desired, pre-score the crust into desired pieces.
 [Note: Instead of pizza, use this same crust idea as the starting point for making almond flour crackers.
 For example, add poppy seeds, fresh juice from one lemon, monk fruit sweetener, and 5 drops of dōTERRA Lemon essential oil.
-Use a pizza wheel to pre-cut the crackers, bake for 15-20 minutes, removing the edge pieces early if they brown too quickly.]
+Bake for 5 minutes, then use a pizza wheel to pre-cut the crackers, then bake the rest of the way for 15 minutes or so, removing the edge pieces early if they brown too quickly.]

 To prepare the toppings, sauté the ground beef in coconut oil (or olive oil or water), together with the onion, garlic, salt and pepper, bell pepper, and other toppings that need to be precooked.
 Add turmeric at end of sautéing.
 Don't overcook, since baking the pizza will finish cooking it.
 Grate or crumble the cheeses and set aside.

 Bake the crust alone for 5 minutes.
 Remove from oven and add toppings (sauce, cheese, and then other toppings).
 Try to get the sauce close to the edges.
 Return to oven and cook for 15-20 minutes more.